romilly/quick2wire-python-api/doc/getting-started-with-i2c.md

     70: -- -- -- -- -- -- -- --

-The default address is 0x20, but it can be changed (read the chip's data sheet for information about that).
+The default address of the MCP23008 is 0x20, but it can be changed (read the chip's data sheet for information about that).
 If the chip appears at a different address, change the value of the address variable in the code below.

 Now Let's Write Some Code!
 --------------------------